Ripple (XRP) Price Prediction For 2021: Signs of Weakness As the SEC Battle Continues

 By April, Ripple coin surged as the lawsuit didn’t seem to be leading anywhere, while the sentiment in the crypto market improved considerably.
 XRP/USD jumped above the resistance at $0.80 which was the high since May 2018 and pushed to 1.97.
 Although, it couldn’t hold those gains, as the crypto market came crashing down in May and June.
 But the 20 SMA (gray) and the 50 SMA (yellow) turned into support and stopped the decline.
 July’s candlestick closed as a pin/hammer which is a bullish reversing signal after the decline, August looks bullish already so far, pushing above $1.

 XRP/USD is oversold on the weekly chart, as stochastic shows

-On the weekly timeframe, XRP/USD used to remain below moving averages, which were providing resistance for the last 3 years from 2018 until Q4 of 2020, when we saw a bullish sign, as buyers pushed above them.
-But that didn’t last and XRP/USD came back down below the MAs, at the end of the year, as the SEC lawsuit was weighing in the=is crypto.
+On the weekly timeframe, XRP/USD used to remain below moving averages, which were providing resistance for the last 3 years from 2018 until Q4 of 2020, when we saw a bullish sign, as buyers pushed above them in November 2020.
+But that didn’t last and XRP/USD came back down below the MAs, at the end of the year, as the SEC lawsuit was weighing in this cryptocurrency.
 But, the strong bullish momentum in the crypto market pulled Ripple coin up with it and XRP/UD turned extremely bullish until April.
 It didn’t last long though and after some ups and downs the price eventually followed the market down.
-The 20 SMA (gray) was broken and Ripple coin fell to the 50 weekly SMA (yellow) which seems to have turned into support now.
-The stochastic indicator is also oversold, which points to a bullish reversal and in the last week of July we saw a bullish reversal.
+The 20 SMA (gray) was broken and Ripple coin fell to the 50 weekly SMA (yellow) which turned into support.
+The stochastic indicator was also oversold, which pointed to a bullish reversal and in the last week of July we saw a bullish reversal.
 But, the 20 SMA still stands above.